A-Lazy-Panda/A-Lazy-Panda.github.io/_posts/2021-06-13-building-this-website.md

 ---
 layout: post
-title: Building this website
+title: Creating the site
-author: Example Author
+author: Shiv
 ---

 # Welcome to the new post